TorchedArchive/AnsiKit/README.md

 const text = ansikit.format('{underline}Hello {red}world!');
 console.log(text);
 ```

-# Docs
-The documentation for this library can be located [at this address.](https://luvella.github.io/AnsiKit)

 # Styles
 A style can be used in a format function like: `{style}` for example `{bold}`.